 Generali has been active in Germany since 1837.
-The Group ranks among the top insurers in the market in terms of total premium income due to a 6.9% market share in the Life business (also including the health business), in which it plays a leadership role in the unit-linked and protection lines, and to a 5.1% P&C share, distinguished by a sharply higher premium profitability than the market average.
+The Group ranks among the top insurers in the market in terms of total premium income thanks to a 7% market share in the Life business (also including the health business), in which it plays a leadership role in the term-life segment, and a 5% P&C share, distinguished by an innovative and highly profitable offering.

 Key Events in Germany